 Geri LoBiondo-Wood, PhD, RN, FAAN, is the Bette P. Thomas Distinguished Professorship for Innovative Healthcare Delivery and Director, PhD Program at the University of Texas Health Science Center at Houston, Cizik School of Nursing (UTHSC-Houston) and former Director of Research and Evidence-Based Practice Planning and Development at the MD Anderson Cancer Center, Houston, Texas.
-She received her Diploma in Nursing at St. Mary’s Hospital School of Nursing in Rochester, New York; Bachelor’s and Master’s degrees from the University of Rochester; and PhD in Nursing Theory and Research from New York University.
-Dr. Wood also holds a joint appointment with MD Anderson Cancer Center, she developed and implemented the Evidence-Based Resource Unit Nurse (EB-RUN) Program, a hospital-wide program focused on application of research evidence to practice.
+She received her Diploma in Nursing at St. Mary's Hospital School of Nursing in Rochester, New York; Bachelor's and Master's degrees from the University of Rochester; and PhD in Nursing Theory and Research from New York University.
+Dr. Wood also holds a joint appointment with MD Anderson Cancer Center.
 She has extensive national and international experience guiding nurses and other health care professionals in the development and utilization of research.
-Dr. Wood teaches research methods and mentors doctoral students Dr. Wood is the primary author and editor of the textbook Nursing Research: Methods & Critical Appraisal for Evidence-Based Practice which is in its 9th edition and has won the AJN Book of the Year Award for seven editions.
+Dr. Wood teaches research methods and mentors doctoral students Dr. Wood is the primary author an d editor of the textbook Nursing Research: Methods & Critical Appraisal for Evidence-Based Practice which is in its 10th edition and has won the AJN Book of the Year Award for seven editions.
 She is also the primary editor for Evidence-Based Practice for Nursing and Health Care Quality Improvement in its 1st edition.
 Dr. Wood is a reviewer for Progress in Transplantation, Nursing Research, Oncology Nursing Forum and Clinical Journal of Oncology Nursing.
 Her research and publications focus on pediatrics, family, oncology, and chronic illness.